-- Had sex with someone because you thought they’d accuse you of being frigid or scared if you didn’t?
+- Ever had sex with someone because you thought they’d accuse you of being frigid or scared if you didn’t?

-- Thought that having sex with someone would mean they’d like you more?
+- Ever thought that having sex with someone would mean they’d like you more?

-- Had sex so you’d appear more popular, desirable, or cooler to your friends?
+- Have you ever had sex so you’d appear more popular, desirable, or cooler to your friends?

-- Stayed in a relationship with someone who didn’t treat you right, because you thought you couldn’t do any better, or were scared of being alone?
+- Have you stayed in a relationship with someone who didn’t treat you right, because you thought you couldn’t do any better, or were scared of being alone?

 If you’ve answered yes to any of the above, you might be suffering from low self-esteem.
 Perhaps you don’t have the confidence to say exactly what you feel, because you’re scared of how it will come across.

 What is self-esteem?